TataGEEK/IKEA-Vindriktning/README.md

 # IKEA-Vindriktning
 ESPhome code for IKEA Vindriktning Air Quality Sensor

-This code is a beta version
+This code is an alpha version...

 BOM: